oracle-livelabs/apex/image-semantic-search/1-configure-oci/1-configure-oci.md

 OCI API keys consist of two parts: a **Public key** and a **Private key**.
 You use the OCI console to generate the Private/Public key pair.

+These keys will enable authenticated access to OCI resources, which is essential for tasks such as importing models.
+You will use these configured credentials in later labs to connect to OCI and to load and access models within your Oracle Database environment.

 Estimated Time: 10 Minutes

 ### Objectives